spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ### Hash fields

-The `hash` rule is to create a SHA256 hash of the specified fields in the request/response.
-Real-life use-cases include hashing passwords before storing it in the database.
+The `hash` rule is to create a SHA256 hash of the specified fields in the request.
+Real-life use-cases include hashing passwords.

-**Example:** Hash `password` field been sent to the remote service:
+**Example:** Hash `password` field in the event payload:

 {{< highlight json >}}
 {